At university, you can explore your interests, inside and outside of the classroom.

 You will have the opportunity to attend social events or join a student club.
 You might also like to play extracurricular sports or, if you live on campus, become involved in your residence community.
 In this section you will find more information about student life at U of G.

-Orientation Week is a week of events that introduce you to the community at U of G. There are more than 350 events, including academic and social events, a pep rally, concerts and more.
+Orientation Week is a week of events that introduce you to the community at U of G. There are hundreds of events, including academic and social events, a pep rally, concerts and more.

 Clubs and Societies

 U of G has a wide range of clubs to suit your interests.
 Some of the clubs you can join include Amnesty International, Nerf Club, Quidditch Club, Photography Club, Diversity and Culture Club, Outdoors Club and Nanoscience Club.